mohmehmo/LOG6306_group/README.md

 We extract all repositories using Python programming languages and one of the three most popular ML frameworks including Keras, Tensorflow, and PyTorch.

 Criteria for filtering out repos
+1. should not be a forked repository.
-1. at least 10 forks.
+2. at least 10 forks.
-2. at least 20 stars.
-3. at least 100 commits.
-4. at least 10 contributors.
+3. at least 10 stars.
-5. at least one activity (commit, ...) during last year.
+4. at least one activity (commit, ...) during last year.
+5. at least 100 commits.
+6. at least 2 contributors.